Mynziak/wdio-demo-test/README.md

-# "Demo: Automated Tests for iOS Native and Web-based apps"
+# Demo: Automated Tests for iOS Native and Web-based apps

 **Description:**
 - Project contains samples of the Functional, End-to-End and Integration UI tests with Typescript + [WebdriverIO](https://webdriver.io/)